stagedml/stagedml/README.md

 - Forwarding Host's X session into the container

 As a result, you use docker shell as a development console almost transparently.
-To run the container, follow this steps:
+In order to run the container, follow these steps:

 1. Get the [rundocker.sh](./rundocker.sh) script by saving it manually or by using your favorite command line downloader: